 Switzerland ranks among the top countries in the world to live in due to its overall quality of living, with Zurich and Geneva frequently nominated as among the best cities in which to reside.

 Historically, Switzerland has always maintained a neutral political stance internationally, a policy that has fostered a politically and economically stable environment.
-The combination of the country’s rich culture and heritage and its liberal attitude has given rise to one of the richest, most independent and organized societies.
+The combination of the country’s rich culture and heritage and its liberal attitude has given rise to one of the richest, most independent, and most organized societies.
 Switzerland boasts a multi-cultural and multi-lingual society, with four official languages and a growing trend to teach English at elementary school level.
-An ideal combination of political and economic stability, a clean and safe environment, excellent communications and transport links, efficient public services and relatively low tax rates, makes it the ultimate choice for business and residence.
+An ideal combination of political and economic stability, a clean and safe environment, excellent communications and transport links, and efficient public services makes it the ultimate choice for business and residence.

-Switzerland is home to a large number of international organizations, such as the International Red Cross, WTO, Universal Postal Union, The World Intellectual Property Organization, UNCHR, ILO and WHO.
+Switzerland is home to a large number of international organizations, such as the International Labour Organization, International Red Cross, Universal Postal Union, the World Intellectual Property Organization, UNHCR, WHO, and WTO.